jonseg/crud-admin-generator/README.md

  - The **controller** you can find it in **/web/controllers/TABLE_NAME/index.php**
  - The **views** are in **/web/views/TABLE_NAME**

-It has generated a folder for each table of the database.
+It has generated a folder for each datbase table.

 Contributing